top of page

 Käthe Kollwitz - The Mothers - 1921 Woodcut on Paper

-She died at age 77, just sixteen days before the end of World War II.
-She created over 275 prints in etching, wood print and lithography.
-Of these she made over 50 self-portraits, a chronicle of her life.
+Just sixteen days before the end of World War II, Käthe dies at age 77.
+She has created over 275 prints in etching, wood print and lithography.
+Of these 50 are self-portraits, a chronicle of her life.
 Käthe Kollwitz remains one of the greatest artists in Germany and the world today.

 Recent Posts